triton-inference-server/model_navigator/examples/05_optimize_and_serve_model_on_pytriton/README.md

 python examples/triton/optimize.py
 ```

-Once the process is done, the `mlp.nav` package is created in current working directory.
+Once the process is done, the `linear.nav` package is created in current working directory.

 ## Start PyTriton server